soukouna94/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 2. strncpy : Function which copies a string
 3. strcmp : Function which compares two strings
 4. I am a kind of paranoid in reverse.
 I suspect people of plotting to make me happy : Function reverses the content of an array of integers
+5. Always look up : Function which changes all lowercases of a string into uppercase